IVDC-Club-IIT-Indore/IITISoC-25-IVR02/README.md

 ### 4. Start the mission:

 Either slide the launch arrow on the interface or hold the spacebar to initiate the mission.
-The x500 drone will begin to navigate via the waypoints
+The x500 drone will begin to navigate via the waypoints.

 ### 5. Creating package for irrigation drone
 Create a python package using this: